 Use ATMs at the airport or inside a secure location.
 ATMs can become tampered with, and they can then give your information to criminals to get access to your cash.
 Avoid using ATMs out in the open or in non-secure locations.
 Plan your transactions because the ATM fees are quite high at 180 Baht charged at the terminal, plus whatever your bank charges.

-If you can, a Charles Schwab debit card is great for travel, it has no international fees, and they refund any ATM fees.
+If you can, a Charles Schwab debit card is great for travel; it has no international fees, and they refund any ATM fees.
 This has saved us hundreds of dollars over the course of our round-the-world trip.

 Eat at restaurants and street stalls away from the main tourist sites.
 The places around the main stops are often overpriced and lower quality food.
-They simply try and maximize profits from tourists.
+They simply try to maximize profits from tourists.
 You will have a much better experience of dining at places further away.
 Don’t shy away from the street food stalls, either.
 They can cook up some of the best food in Thailand.

 Head to the weekend market: If you are in town on the weekend, head to the Chatuchak Market for a fun and crazy shopping experience.
 This market is massive, and it’s one of the world’s largest weekend markets.
 You likely have never been to a bigger market than this one.